piper-of-dawn/blog/pages/docs/install.md

 site_name: "awesome-project"
 theme:
   name: shadcn
+  show_title: true # show the title in the top bar
+  show_stargazers: true # show the stargazers in the top bar
-  pygments_style: dracula # set by default
+  pygments_style: # default styles
+        light: shadcn-light
+        dark: github-dark
-  icon: heroicons:rocket-launch # use the shadcn svg by default
+  icon: heroicons:rocket-launch # use the shadcn svg if not defined
 ```

 Currently there are not many options and they are likely to change.
 You can define an `icon` (image url or [iconify class](https://icon-sets.iconify.design/)) for the top bar.